felipemeloc/bot/README.md

 ## locksmiths.py

 This is the main python script to generate the report for the group of locksmith.
 This code makes use of a series of queries saved inside the '**./queries/locksmiths/**' path, all these queries are '**.txt**' files and can be modified as needed.
-The queries uses the Live Soter Datafr